margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Daily conversations are democratic.
 Learning and reading supports healthier communication and conversation.

+## Into the Sky, Into the Ocean, Into the Green ##
+Into the sky, upward into the 3pm afternoon sky, the clear blue air.
+Into the depth of the ocean, across the sea, into the depth of the gray-blue waves.
+Into the green through the brown-grounded forest and up the mount to see the land below.

 ## America ##
 America is a story of belief.
 America is a story of overcoming.